 Differentiating Between Drug Possession and Possession With Intent to DistributeThe laws related to drug charges in Florida can be found in Florida Statutes section §893.13.
-For federal offenses, the applicable laws can be found in 18 U.S.C. section §841.
+For federal drug offenses, the applicable laws can be found in 18 U.S.C. section §841.

 Generally, simple drug possession charges are applicable when the quantity of drugs found in the individual's possession is small and clearly intended for personal use.
-Someone who gets pulled over for a DUI with a small quantity of drugs in their physical control will typically be charged with simple possession.
+Someone who gets pulled over for a DUI with a small number of drugs in their physical control will typically be charged with simple possession.

 Most of the time, charges related to simple possession of marijuana are treated as misdemeanor crimes.

 In Florida, a crime is considered a felony if the related minimum mandatory sentence is at least one year of prison time.
 Possession with intent to distribute is a felony charge in Florida, a charge that carries a minimum mandatory sentence that starts at three years if convicted.

 As a point of reference, an individual can be charged with possession with intent to distribute simply based on the quality of drugs they have in their possession.
 If the quantity were to be more than a reasonable person could use on their own, the presumption would be they intend to distribute.